vinlin24/cs35l-notebooks/week3.md

 ; -eval-depth’
 ```

-## Python
+# Python

-More of a **general purpose programming language** - designed for you to *write* an application of your own.
+A **general purpose programming language** - designed for you to *write* an application of your own.
 It was originally designed to teach high school students.

-### Why Python?
+## Why Python?

-- CONS: Slow, memory hog.
+- **CONS:** Slow, memory hog.
-- PROS: Easier to write (development cost vs. runtime cost).
+- **PROS:** Easier to write (development cost vs. runtime cost).
 A lot of libraries are also written in C/C++ code for a performance bonus, made possible by **native method interfaces**.

-> Human time is much more valuable than computer time.
+Scripting languages like Python demonstrate an alternate balance between **development cost** and **runtime cost**.
+Often times, human time is much more valuable than computer time.

-Prevalence in machine learning.
-Right place, right time: happened to be a reasonable scripting language for the job.
+Prevalent in machine learning, although this feat is probably due to being at the right place at the right time.
+Python happened to be a reasonable scripting language for the job when the field was emerging in popularity.

-As a scripting language, it's still one of the leading in performance.

 > There's always going to be a time where you're the blind person next to the elephant.
-The goal of software construction is to make you a better blind person.
+The goal of software construction is to make you a better blind person. **- Dr. Eggert**

-### Python Internals
+## Python Internals

 Python is **object-oriented**.
 Historically, it didn't actually start out that way.
-Every value is an object.
+It started with functions but no classes.
+When classes were introduced, they implemented *methods* as functions that explicitly take the `self` first argument, which is similar to the invisible behavior in C++ OOP.

-*Every value is an object.* Every object has:
+Anyway, every value is an object.
+Every object has:

 - Identity - *cannot be changed*
 - Type - *cannot be changed*
-- Value - *can be changed, but only if object is **mutable***
+- Value - *can be changed, but only if the object is **mutable**

-### Python vs. Shell vs. Emacs Scripting

-Lisp is an ASL for Emacs, like an extension language.
-It uses existing code, *Emacs primitives*.

-Shell uses existing programs.

-Python was designed to be a *general-purpose programming language*, so there are no "primitives" you bring together - you just write in the language altogether to program from scratch.
-However, it also converges to the same phenomenon where programmers glue together existing modules like PyTorch and SciPy.

-What makes a language a scripting language is one that supports this *kind* of software construction.

-> The goal of a **scripting language** is you don't code from scratch.
-You glue together other people's code.
-You provide the cement, and the other people provide the bricks.

-### Python Typing
+### Typing

 In old Python, `int` used to have fixed size, so there was the distinction between integers and longs.